alikins/Alikins-rack-plugins/README.md

 screen and using it's CV output.
 Hook up the output to your clock bpm and wiggle the cursor across the screen.

-Think of it as the Rack equilivent of using a Radio Shack Telephone Pickup to listen to a Sony Discman.
+Think of it as the Rack equivalent of using a Radio Shack Telephone Pickup to listen to a Sony Discman.

 Tap into the machine and read it's mind.
 Investigate which